This is my live blog post covering new developments in the area of new Somatostatin Analogues and new delivery systems.

 It’s also useful to understand that many of these drugs/delivery mechanisms are driven by availability of funding and are subject to the vagaries of the market.
 For example, one entry on the previous version of this article has been removed as the company manufacturing it went into administration (Solid Dose Injections).

 Updated 26th June 2020.
-Chiasma Pharma announced that the U.S. Food and Drug Administration (FDA) has approved its oral octreotide capsules investigational product candidate, conditionally trade named MYCAPSSA®
+Chiasma Pharma announced that the U.S. Food and Drug Administration (FDA) has approved its oral octreotide capsules investigational product candidate for Acromegaly, conditionally trade named MYCAPSSA®